 Biology 70 presents the principles of nutritional science and does not require previous science background.
 Biological and chemical principles are explained and applied to nutritional science as required.
 The course begins with an introduction to basic nutritional principles and the systems organization of the human body.
 Study of the anatomy and physiology of the digestive system follows.
 Nutrients are then considered sequentially - water, carbohydrates, lipids, protein, vitamins, and minerals.
 Discussions of body weight maintenance and loss, healing, common diseases, herbs, pregnancy diets, athletic nutritional needs, environmental contamination of the body, and current nutritional advertising occur in the context of each major course area.
-Students are encouraged to ask questions; those of general interest will be covered in class; those of a more personal nature will be deferred and answered privately.
-Successful completion of the course requires passing the unit examinations, e-mail submission of a research summary, submission of an analyzed personal diet survey, and passing the final examination.
+Students are encouraged to ask questions; those of general interest will be covered in the discussion board; those of a more personal nature will be deferred and answered privately by emails.

+Successful completion of the course requires passing the unit examinations, submission of journal report, an analyzed personal diet survey, chapter activities, posting in the discussion board and passing the final examination.